CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ]
 ```

 The `sentinel` can be any string, but sentinels are unique to each `TALK_TOPIC`.
 If there are multiple `speaker_effect`s within the `TALK_TOPIC`, they should have different sentinels.
-Sentinels are not required, but since the `speaker_effect` will run every time the dialogue returns to the `TALK_TOPIC`, they are highly encouraged to avoid inadvertantly repeating the same effects.
+Sentinels are not required, but since the `speaker_effect` will run every time the dialogue returns to the `TALK_TOPIC`, they are highly encouraged to avoid inadvertently repeating the same effects.

 The `effect` can be any legal effect, as described below.
 The effect can be a simple string, object, or an array of strings and objects, as normal for objects.